madetech/architecture-handbook/learning_paths/introduction_to_software_architecture.md

 # Why do we need Architecture

+Architecture is part of a value chain, issues early in the chain manifest later as other issues.

+Architecture issue -> Coding issue -> Application issue -> Business issue

 - [Architecture tells a story](./why_do_we_need_architecture.md) and architects are story tellers.

 # The Role of the Architect